A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 Cons

-• Higher upfront cost than LED or fluorescent systems
+• Higher upfront cost

-• Requires specialist design and installation
+• Requires specialist installation

-• The remote illuminator still requires periodic maintenance
+• Remote illuminator needs periodic maintenance

 LED Lighting